 In 2020, in line with the European Directive 2012/27/EU, we had the second energy audit conducted of our office building in Cologne; the first one was conducted in 2016.
-The resulting reports suggested a number of measures to reduce energy consumption, which are taken into account in our ongoing comprehensive construction and engineering works.
+The resulting reports suggested a number of measures to reduce energy consumption, which were taken into account in the comprehensive construction and engineering works.
+A Building Monitoring System (BMS) was installed in parallel with the construction work.